 How to Self-Inject GLP-1 Medication: A Step-by-Step Guide

 Self-injection is simple and nearly painless with the right technique.
-Follow these steps for a safe, effective injection every time.
+Follow these steps for proper injection technique every time.

 Injection Site Reference